Hydroponic Nutrient Solutions

 The electrical conductivity is a measure of the total salts dissolved in the hydroponic nutrient solution.
 It is used for monitoring applications of fertilizers.
 Note that the EC reading doesn’t provide you with information regarding the exact mineral content of the nutrient solution.

-Testing the hydroponic nutrient solution frequently will help you decide on the timing for replacing the nutrient solution or dilute it with fresh water.
+In this case more information about the nutrient solution content is required, and this cannot be provided by the EC.
+Testing the hydroponic nutrient solution frequently will help you decide on the timing for replacing the nutrient solution or diluting it with fresh water.

 In hydroponics, especially in closed systems, the roots readily affect the hydroponic solution pH, so pH tends to fluctuate.